Moving to New Zealand from the US: Complete guide for 2026

 Healthcare services for US expats in New Zealand

 Private health insurance in New Zealand can cost as little as NZD $75/month and may be required for certain visas.
-It’s significantly cheaper than in the US and covers even fault-based injuries.
-Public healthcare is also low-cost and accessible for residents and work visa holders who stay 2+ years.
+It is significantly cheaper than in the US and helps cover costs you are not eligible for through the public system.
+ACC is a no-fault accident scheme, and publicly funded health care is generally available to residents and people on longer-term work visas.

 Education in New Zealand: what US families should know

-Preschool: First 20 hours of early childhood education (ECE) per week are free for all children aged 3–5, regardless of visa status.
+- Preschool: the first 20 hours of early childhood education (ECE) per week are free for all children aged three to five, regardless of visa status.

 Taxes simplified for Americans living in New Zealand

-US citizens moving to New Zealand face dual tax obligations:
+US citizens relocating to New Zealand face dual tax obligations:

-- Continuing to file US federal returns on worldwide income.
+- continue to file US federal returns on worldwide income

-The good news is that foreign tax credits and treaty rules can reduce double taxation when handled cleanly and on time.
+Foreign tax credits and treaty rules reduce double taxation when handled cleanly and on time.

 New Zealand taxes